 - Modelsim is very powerful.
 You can use it to debug your Verilog design almost like software.
 However, do remember that we are dealing with a hardware description that operates in parallel.
-In contrast, software codes are generally procedural and operate sequentially. - Try the vsim> step command or click on the step-command pane to watch how you can step through your Verilog code.
-Signal values in the object and the wave windows are updated accordingly. - Modelsim has many useful features to help you debug your design.
+In contrast, software codes are generally procedural and operate sequentially. - Modelsim has many useful features to help you debug your design.
 Details of all the commands can be found in the Modelsim Reference Manual.
 This is easily available under Help > PDF Documentations > Reference Manual.
 Beware that this manual is very thick!
 DO NOT print this out.